stevegt/grid-cli/v2/doc/327-summary.md

 ## PromiseGrid Byte Sequence Completion Overview

 PromiseGrid's byte sequence completion design enables efficient and dynamic interactions within a decentralized system.
-This approach focuses on completing sequences of bytes to interpret and execute tasks.
-Leveraging this method ensures robust message handling, modularity, and scalability.
+This approach focuses on completing sequences of bytes to interpret and execute tasks and/or retrieve data.
+This method enables modularity and scalability in message handling, both on the wire and internally in a decentralized microkernel.

 ## Relationship to Turing Machines and Lambda Calculus